Cell Phones...

 10. No porn.
 Search the web for information you would openly share with me.
 If you have a question about anything, ask a person.
 Preferably one of us.

 11. Turn it off, silence it, put it away in public.
-Especially in church, a restaurant, at the movies, or while speaking with another human being.
+Especially in church, in a restaurant, at the movies, or while speaking with another human being.
 You are not a rude person; do not allow the iPhone to change that.

 12. Do not send or receive pictures of your private parts or anyone else's private parts.
 Don't laugh.
 Someday you will be tempted to do this despite your high intelligence.
 It is risky and could ruin your teenage/college/adult life.
 It is always a bad idea.
 Cyberspace is vast and more powerful than you.
-And it is hard to make anything of this magnitude disappear -- including a bad reputation.
+And it is hard to make anything of this magnitude disappear—including a bad reputation.

 13. Don't take a zillion pictures and videos.
 There is no need to document everything.
 Live your experiences.
 They will be stored in your memory for eternity.

 14. Leave your phone home sometimes and feel safe and secure in that decision.
 It is not alive or an extension of you.
 Learn to live without it.
-Be bigger and more powerful than FOMO -- fear of missing out.
+Be bigger and more powerful than FOMO—fear of missing out.

-15. Download worship music and use this phone to enhance your walk with Christ .
-Download The Bible app or other devo apps such as “She reads truth” that will encourage you on your journey.
-However, don’t let this take the place of your physical bible and the goodness that comes our of the smell of the leather and the joy of using a real highlighter and pen to take notes.
+15. Download worship music and use this phone to enhance your walk with Christ.
+Download the Bible app or other devo apps such as She Reads Truth that will encourage you on your journey.
+However, don’t let this take the place of your physical Bible and the goodness that comes out of the smell of the leather and the joy of using a real highlighter and pen to take notes.

 16. Play a game with words or puzzles or brain teasers every now and then.